 Free morning to explore Sulaymaniyah with a visit to the famous “Red House” where Saddam imprisoned and tortured thousands of Kurds.

-We again hit the road, this time back to Erbil, but instead of taking the short cut, we head via recently liberated Kirkuk.
-We will not stop in the town proper, but will instead do a driving tour of the city.
+We again hit the road, this time back to Erbil, but instead of taking the short cut, we head through the scenic route, visiting villages and stopping by the ruins of a caravan-serail.

 We then complete the scenic two-hour drive back to Erbil, again, stopping for refreshments and photos along the way.